pingcap/docs-cn/tools/dm/cluster-operations.md

 ### Upstream master-slave switch behind the virtual IP

-1. Use `query-status` to make sure that relay catches up with the master instance before the switch (`relayCatchUpMaster`).
+1. Use `query-status` to make sure that the relay unit has caught up with the binlog status of the master instance before the switch (`relayCatchUpMaster`).
 2. Use `pause-relay` to pause relay.
 3. Use `pause-task` to pause all running tasks.
 4. The upstream master and slave instances behind the virtual IP execute the switch operation.